maciejmiklas/led-display/README.md

       v (y)
 ```

 The paint method has following syntax: *paint(pixel_t x, pixel_t y, pixel_t width, pixel_t height, uint8_t data)*.
 It allows you to paint a bitmap on given coordinates with limited width and height.
 So you can, for example, paint a bitmap on (3,4) that has 25x3 pixels.
-It might be larger than the actual display size - in this case it will get trimmed.
+It might be larger than the actual display size - in this case, it will get trimmed.

-It is evident and straightforward, but there is one catch - you have to provide the correct *data*.
+It is evident and straightforward, but there is one catch - you must provide the correct *data*.
 It is a 2D array, where the first dimension indicates a vertical and second horizontal position on the display.
 Technically speaking *data* is a flat array of pointers, and each pointer points to an array representing one horizontal line on the display.

 Moving over the first dimension of *data* traverses over lines of the display.
 The second dimension of *data* represents horizontal pixels within a single line, where each byte represents 8 pixels.
 Since our display consists of simple LEDs, they can be either in an on or off state, so each pixel is not defined by one byte but by one bit.
 To cover 16 pixels in a horizontal position, we need two bytes, 24 pixels require 3 bytes, and so on.

 For example, to fully cover a display consisting of 8x3 LED kits (one used in our examples) we would need *data[3][8]*.
 Usually, you will take an array small enough to fit your bitmap rather than one that will cover up the whole display.

 The *paint(...)* method updates the internal buffer.
-To send this buffer's content to MAX chips, you have to call *flush()*.
+To send this buffer's content to MAX chips, call *flush()*.
 The idea is to allow you to display a few bitmaps on display and then paint the result.
-You can program a few independent routines that will update different display parts and flush all changes at once.
+You can program a few independent routines to update different display parts and flush all changes simultaneously.

 Communication with MAX chips is slow, and sending the content of the entire display with every *flush()* is time-consuming.
-You might be able to speed up this process by enabling double buffering (set *DEOUBLE_BUFFER* in *Display.h* to true).
-In this case *flush()* method will send only bytes that have changed, so you can call *flush()* with every loop and do not have to worry about losing performance.
-The only drawback is an increased usage of RAM: we are creating a 2D array that allocates 8 bytes per each LED Kit plus a few pointers that are usually required to maintain arrays.
+You can speed up this process by enabling double buffering (set *DEOUBLE_BUFFER* in *Display.h* to true).
+In this case *flush()* method will send only bytes that have changed so that you can call *flush()* with every loop and do not have to worry about losing performance.
+The only drawback is increased RAM usage: we are creating a 2D array that allocates 8 bytes per each LED Kit plus a few pointers that are usually required to maintain arrays.

-2D arrays in this project have reduced memory footprint because to create a dynamic 2D array, we are creating two arrays with calculated offset (see: *alloc2DArray8(....)* in *Util.h*).
+2D arrays in this project have reduced memory footprint because to create a dynamic 2D array, we are allocating a single continuous array with an offset (see: *alloc2DArray8(....)* in *DisplayUtil.h*).

 # Examples
 ## Requires Libs
-Examples are using *ArdLog*, so you have to import this lib into Arduino IDE.
+Examples use *ArdLog*, so you must import this lib into Arduino IDE.
 Here are the instructions: https://github.com/maciejmiklas/ArdLog

 ## Simple Bitmap
 In this example, we will display a simple static bitmap with 8x8 pixels: